Why: The Significance of Personal Qualities When Creating Art Photographs – Part 1

 Often, you may bet on this connection being established later rather than sooner.
 Building a complete artistic work takes time.
 First, you define your audience.
 Second, you propose creations in accordance with the people who appreciate a specific artistic approach.
 An artist photographer must be patient and perseverant.

-We have met excellent photographers who create quality works, and yet they believe that their talent is underappreciated.
+I have met excellent photographers who create quality works, and yet they believe that their talent is underappreciated.
 Although this was certainly true, the only ingredient that they were lacking was maturity.
 With time, a photographer in this situation will become acknowledge for their special talents.
-Unfortunately, we have seen photographers abandon those works which they love, and thus, they let themselves be caught up by the flow of the masses of other photographers in their field.
+Unfortunately, I have seen photographers abandon those works which they love, and thus, they let themselves be caught up by the flow of the masses of other photographers in their field.
 If someone does not believe in patiently waiting for the harvest season, then he or she is no persevering.

 Be not Afraid of Imbalance